Xi'an H-6: H-6K

 A H-6K fitted with a refuelling probe may have first flown in December 2016.
 Besides extending range, a possible mission for the variant may be to launch satellites or ballistic missiles.

 Defense Intelligence Agency chief Ashley confirmed that China is developing two new air-launched ballistic missiles, (CH-AS-X-13) one of which can carry a nuclear warhead.

 In January 2019, Norinco announced it had tested an analog of the American "Mother of all Bombs."
 The weapon is carried by an H-6K and takes up the whole of the bomb bay, making it roughly 5-6 m long and weighing 10 tons.
-Chinese media claimed it could be used for wiping out reinforced buildings and shelters as well as clearing obstacles to create an aircraft landing zone.
+Chinese media claimed it could be used for wiping out reinforced buildings and shelters as well as clearing obstacles to create a helicopter landing zone.

 In October 2022, Chinese media showcased the prospective concepts of H-6K carrying LJ-1 unmanned aerial system conducting drone swarm tactics.
 LJ-1 was originally designed as a target practice drone with a modular payload, which could be modified into a decoy or electronic warfare platform.